proinsias/an-independent-mind/docs/Obsidian configuration.md

 -   [update-time-on-edit-obsidian](https://github.com/beaussan/update-time-on-edit-obsidian): Update on save the metadata of the file with the time it was updated.
 *   [remotely-save](https://github.com/remotely-save/remotely-save): Unofficial sync plugin for Obsidian.
 *   [Book Search](https://github.com/anpigon/obsidian-book-search-plugin): Automatically creates notes by searching for books.
+*  [obsidian-readwise](https://github.com/readwiseio/obsidian-readwise): Official Readwise plugin for Obsidian.
-*   [Kindle Plugin](https://github.com/hadynz/obsidian-kindle-plugin): Sync your Kindle notes and highlights directly into your Obsidian vault.
+*   ~~[Kindle Plugin](https://github.com/hadynz/obsidian-kindle-plugin): Sync your Kindle notes and highlights directly into your Obsidian vault.~~